 Ab Hammon Gowy means ‘father of many nations’, not Abraham.
 Clearly, the authors of Genesis were dealing with 2 different characters who shared a similar name which meant ‘seal of a covenant’, but had two different spellings, i.e. Abram and Abrhm.
 Such a name would not be uncommon in Ancient Near Eastern Semitic cultures as one of the jobs of these religious leaders was to seal deals between their deities and themselves on behalf of their followers.

 This thesis explains the dichotomous roles of the character Abram/Abraham in the Genesis story.
 Abram (Abarama) was from Harran and married his sister Sara, who became the mother of Isaac and the matriarch of the northern Hebrew tribes.
-Abram traded with Egypt; a nation from whom he may have adopted the incestuous habits of the Egyptian royals.
-Abrhm, on the other hand, was married to Hagar (actually the name of the ancient eastern province of the Arabian Peninsula, which included the port of Bahrain) who became the mother of Ishmael and the matriarch of the caravan tribes/incense traders from the Arabian Peninsula.
-The Arab Abrhm explains the incense trade while Aramaic Abram became a bedouin, which explains his role as a shepherd who sacrificed sheep and children to his god, El.
+Abrhm, on the other hand, was married to Hagar (actually the name of the ancient eastern province of the Arabian Peninsula, which included the port of Bahrain) who became the mother of Ishmael and the matriarch of this tribal confederation from the Arabian Peninsula.
+The Arab Abrhm settled in Hebron, a town associated with copper miners, while Aramaic Abram settled in Shechem.
 These are clearly 2 different characters fused as one by the authors of Genesis.
-Abrhm was a product from Arab (Qynite/Midianite/Qedarite etc) mythology while Abram was a mythical Amorite character who evolved with the changing status of the Amorites who became Ahlamu, then Arameans who evolved into Hebrews.
+Abrhm was a product from Arab (Qynite/Midianite/Qedarite etc) mythology who was adopted into the Judean tribal confederation and worshipped YHWH while Abram was an Aramaean character who evolved with the changing status of the Amorites who became Ahlamu, then Arameans who mixed with Canaanites whose god was El.